Fast-track VISA and residence permit for innovative start-up companies

 If more documents are required, the startup visa holder will be informed by sms or letter.

 Numerous municipalities have set up a free-of-charge support service aimed at assisting the applicant during the compilation of the residence permit form.

 The post office will issue a receipt of the application, to be provided to the Questura.

 The standard conditions for family re-unification apply, as set out in the Consolidated Law on Immigration.

 How to renew your residence permit after one year

-The residence permit for self-employment purposes may be renewed, again following the same procedures as for standard self-employment visas.
-To renew their residence permit, applicants must submit an application to the Questura for their locality, complete with the following documentation:
+The residence permit for self-employment purposes may be renewed, by following the same procedures as standard self-employment visas.
+To renew their residence permit, applicants must submit an application to the Questura for their locality, and complete with the following documentation:

 - certificate of incorporation and articles of association of the innovative startup, and file search report from the dedicated section of the business register as referred to in Article 25.8 of Law 221/2012 (which confirmed Decree Law 179 of 18 October 2012), demonstrating that the startup meets the requirements of Article 25.2 of said law;